Founder and Executive Director

 Board of Directors

-Cheryl Bell (MBA and Board Member Works as Realtor with eXp Realty Myrtle Beach)
+Cheryl Bell (MBA and Board Member Realtor with eXp Realty Myrtle Beach)

 The mission of Freedom Readers, Inc. is to improve reading skills in low income communities by providing one-to-one literacy tutoring, free books for home libraries, and an inspiring, high-energy learning environment.